8 Bizarre New Years Eve Traditions in Panama

 The dolls are stuffed with firecrackers.
 At the stroke of midnight, they are lit on fire and beaten.
 According to folklore, the sins and evil spirits of the old year are destroyed by beating and setting the effigies on fire.
 Making way for good fortune in the new year.
 The firecrackers are said to help drive the evil spirits away.

-Instead of the Judas doll, I know some Panamanians who list all the people they feel have done them wrong throughout the year, and then they burn the list on the last day of the year.
+Instead of the Judas doll, I know some Panamanians who list all the people they feel have done them wrong throughout the year and burn the list on the last day of the year.

 What a great way to start a fresh New Year!

-SAGE: On New Year’s Eve, it is common for a Panamanian to open up all the windows in their house and then sage (or smudge) the house to remove all bad vibes and bad energy.
+SAGE: On New Year’s Eve, it is common for Panamanians to open all the windows in their house and then sage (or smudge) the house to remove all bad vibes and bad energy.
 Panamanians want a fresh start to the New Year.
 You should use a feather or your hand to move all the smoke that collects the bad energy out of the house.

 This is not the sage you use for cooking.
 Stores throughout Panama sell smudge white sage bundles.

 Some Panamanians make a small altar for their sage ceremony by adding elements such as a sea shell, feather, brass bell, and raw egg.
-The shell represents the element water and the energy of Mother Ocean; the feather represents the energy of the winged ones; the brass bell carries the energy of the cosmos; and the egg is a symbol of life.
+The shell represents the element water and the energy of Mother Ocean; the feather represents the energy of the winged ones; the brass bell carries the energy of the cosmos; and the egg symbolizes life.

 It’s also a tradition to declutter and clean your house thoroughly before you start a sage ceremony.
 It’s all about leaving the bad of the old year behind and starting the New Year fresh with good energy.

-MONEY IN YOUR HAND: It is said that if you have money in your hand at midnight, you will have a prosperous New Year.
+MONEY IN YOUR HAND: It is said that if you have cash in your hand at midnight, you will have a prosperous New Year.

 WEAR RED: It is said that wearing red as we pass from one year to the next will bring you love in the New Year.